-The Guidelines state (June 2012 edition, General Part, page 5, point 3.2): "The Guidelines are intended to cover normal occurrences.
+The Guidelines state (General Part, page 5, point 3 – November 2015 version): "The Guidelines are intended to cover normal occurrences.
 They should therefore be considered only as general instructions.
 The application of the Guidelines to individual European patent applications or patents is the responsibility of the examining staff and they may depart from these instructions in exceptional cases.
 Nevertheless, as a general rule, parties can expect the EPO to act in accordance with the Guidelines. … It should be noted also that the Guidelines do not constitute legal provisions.
 For the ultimate authority on practice in the EPO, it is necessary to refer firstly to the European Patent Convention".

 In T 647/93 (OJ 1995, 132) the board stated that it was normally desirable for examining divisions to act in accordance with the Guidelines, but pointed out that these were not rules of law, so failure to follow a procedure set out in them was not in itself a substantial procedural violation (T 51/94, T 937/97).

 In T 162/82 (OJ 1987, 533) and T 42/84 (OJ 1988, 251), two boards of appeal ruled on the discretionary power of examining divisions to depart from the EPO Guidelines.
 According to these two decisions, the Guidelines were only general instructions intended to cover normal occurrences.
 Thus, an examining division could depart from them provided it acted in accordance with the EPC.
 In reviewing the decision of an examining division, a board of appeal would wish to ensure uniform application of the law and judge whether the division had acted in accordance with the Convention, not whether it had acted in accordance with the Guidelines.

 In T 500/00 the board noted that what counted was not whether the opposition division had acted in accordance with the Guidelines, but whether it had acted in accordance with the Convention.